Stuart Forster outlines things to do and see during a weekend break in Hamburg, Germany.

 Find out more about Hamburg’s attractions on the Hamburg Tourismus website:

 Discover more about Germany on the Germany Travel website.

-Did you find this post on things do and see during a weekend in Hamburg useful?
+Did you find this post on things to do and see during a weekend in Hamburg useful?
 Feel free to leave comments below.
 Here’s a look at the Elbharmonie, Hamburg’s waterfront icon.